HolmesLab/holmeslab/docs/Travel/reimbursement.md

 1. TOC
 {:toc}
 ---
 Date: April 28, 2025 1:12 PM

+Notes: Warning

 ## 1. Fill in general information
 1. Click **“create from an approved request”** and LINK it to your **pre-travel request**
 2. Fill in purchasing codes: [Purchasing codes folder at this link](https://rutgers.box.com/s/xqh4sogcvlhviyped6mshplyqwrmxy5a)
 (If that link doesn't work, copy and paste this into your browser:  [https://rutgers.box.com/s/xqh4sogcvlhviyped6mshplyqwrmxy5a](https://rutgers.box.com/s/xqh4sogcvlhviyped6mshplyqwrmxy5a))

 ![image.png](Submitting Travel Reimbursements in Concur 1e3cf00eb936803ebe3dcefc13913cb6/image.png)